MonitorAmbientLight/mal-master/README.md

 ### Step 7

-Have the black capture card and the corresponding USB A 3.0 to USB A 3.0 cable as well as the capture card mount (3D Model: mal-capture-card-mount) with one hex screw (Part no. X) ready.
+Have the black capture card and the corresponding USB A 3.0 to USB A 3.0 cable as well as the capture card mount (3D Model: mal-capture-card-mount) with one 2,5 mm screw ready.
 ![23](/pictures/23.jpeg)
 ![24](/pictures/24.jpeg)